tianxianglan01/PyPart9/README.md

 ### Part A
 * Create a program called *json_helper.py*
 * Define a function called *read_json*.
-Given a string representing a file path to a json file, this function should open said file and convert its contens into a json object.
+Given a string representing a file path to a json file, this function should open said file and convert its contents into a json object.
 * The json object should be returned.

 ### Part B